 If the PTP requests additional consultations or tests, he is obligated to summarize the findings in his status reports.
 All physicians other than the PTP are "Secondary Physicians", and are not a replacement for PTP reporting or opinion.
 An additional ground for a §9786 Petition is that the PTP has received consultations or testing which have not been incorporated into his treatment or reporting within a reasonable (45-60 days?) period of time.

 Administrative Rule §9785 used to require reports every 45 days or 12 visits, whichever occurred first.
 With the 1/1/99 revisions, the additional standard of 12 visits was removed.
 The PTP now must report every 45 days on a minimum.
-I have found that the dates of the reports and the dates of service can vary by up to 90 days.
-This is problematic for enforcement purposes, so I track both of the dates.
-The AD will require 2 separate violations of the 45 day interval requirement, so I just track both the report and service dates.
+The dates of the reports and the dates of service can vary by up to 90 days.
+This is problematic for enforcement purposes, so track both of the dates.
+The AD will require 2 separate violations of the 45 day interval requirement, so just track both the report and service dates.
 When the PTP has failed to report on 2 occasions by the same standard, the 9786 Petition is filed.
 The PTP can issue 2 separate reports more than 45 days apart, or can fall asleep at the wheel for 90 days straight without a report.
-The result is the same on my end.
-This happens on about 30-40% of my litigated cases, and is actually the best reason for a tight diary system.
+The result is the same.
+This is the best reason for a tight diary system.

 The DWC has taken the time to provide a standard form DWC 280 for the purpose of requesting a change of treating physician, and you are best served to use it.
 After filling out the names of all parties, you are requested to identify the name and specialty of the current PTP.